 G’day.
 It’s Matt Cornell from Cornell Engineers.
-Today we’re going to have a quick look at an external concrete slab – a driveway slab – and have a look at some failures that are pretty common and I’ll give you a couple pointers on how to avoid them.
+Today we’re going to have a quick look at an external concrete slab – a driveway slab – and have a look at some failures that are pretty common and I’ll give you a couple of pointers on how to avoid them.

 So here we are let’s start with this one.
 This crack looks like a shrinkage crack and shrinkage cracks occur in the early days of a concrete slab’s life.

-So the crack forms at at stressed locations, in this case there was another piece of concrete against it and would have propagated over its life.
+So the crack forms at stressed locations, in this case, there was another piece of concrete against it and would have propagated over its life.
 It isn’t going to get any worse.

 The best way to avoid these types of cracks is to place extra reinforcement at stress locations.
 So a couple of extra bars across the perpendicular to the direction of the crack would have kept that crack closed or at least a little bit more controlled.